Ultrahackathon/donator/project_plan.md

 Why it is better than competitors/why it is unique?
 How your idea will (or does) convert into being economically viable.
 What do you sell?
 To whom?

+This is a non-profit work.
+If we need some money for running this, we can take little cut from donations.

 Improvements

 Which improvements were done during Ultrahack?